sivakornchong/sivakornchong/README.md

 ### Hi!
 I'm Oak 👋

-I'm a machine learning engineer with experience working in TikTok (Singapore) and leading a technical data and ML team at Sixone Labs (Canada).
+I'm a machine learning engineer with experience working in TikTok (Singapore) and leading a technical data&ML team at Sixone Labs (Canada).
+8 years of experience in data and machine learning fields, with 2 years of leadership experience

-Previously I was a chemical engineer in oil and gas industry, I am passionate about finding ways to use AI technology to best suit non-tech sectors.
+Previously, I was a chemical engineer in oil and gas industry.
+With domain knowledge from non-tech sector, I am passionate about finding ways to extract more values from data with more reliable data engineering and suitable application of AI and machine learning.

 - 📫 How to reach me: <a href="https://www.linkedin.com/in/sivakornchong">LinkedIn</a>
 - 👯 I’m looking to collaborate on cool projects related to machine learning!
 I am currently looking into cloud deployments and aspiring to master GCP!